 Popular Skills for Senior Systems Administrator

-Senior Systems Administrators seem to wield many skills on the job.
-Most notably, skills in Linux, Virtualization, Storage Area Networking, and VMware ESX are correlated to pay that is above average.
-Skills that are correlated to lower pay, on the other hand, include Microsoft Office, Network Management / Administration, and Windows Operating System General Use.
-Most people experienced in Microsoft Active Directory also know VMware ESX.
+Survey participants wield an impressively varied skill set on the job.
+Most notably, skills in Linux, Virtualization, VMware ESX, and Storage Area Networking (SAN) are correlated to pay that is above average.
+At the other end of the pay range are skills like Microsoft Office, Network Management / Administration, and Windows Operating System General Use.
+Those proficient in Microsoft Active Directory are, more often than not, also skilled in VMware ESX.

 Pay by Experience Level for Senior Systems Administrator